-Similarly, the Kinsal claims a focused design for taller users; however, the forward edge of the seat isn’t adorned with enough padding causing discomfort on the back of the knees.
+Similarly, the Kinsal claims a focused design for taller users.
+However, the forward edge of the seat isn’t adorned with enough padding causing discomfort on the back of the knees.
 The chair is fundamentally useless for shorter people due to the size and depth of the seat and backrest.

-The Kinsal Gaming Chair does have some welcome features though, notably the comfortable headrest.
+The Kinsal Gaming Chair does have some welcome features, though, notably the comfortable headrest.

-The extendable footrest is a nice touch and the controls easy to use.
-We did feel a little uneasy about resting our legs on the footrest for too long though as, in keeping with the feel of the rest of the model, it felt disconcertingly flimsy and wasn’t particularly comfortable.
+The extendable footrest is a nice touch, and the controls are easy to use.
+We did feel a little uneasy about resting our legs on the footrest for too long since it felt disconcertingly shaky and wasn’t particularly comfortable.

 The USB cable required to power the massage motor is a further USB port that isn’t free for more essential peripherals.
 Its length kept us on tenterhooks as we swiveled and moved around in the chair for fear of inadvertently pulling our PC tower down.

-The massage mode left us indifferent and produced more noise than relaxing vibrations, which when coupled with creaks and straining sounds produced when shifting or swiveling made for quite the clatter.
+The massage mode left us indifferent and produced more noise than relaxing vibrations, which, when coupled with creaks and straining sounds produced when shifting or swiveling, made for quite the clatter.

 Although dripping with features, the Kinsal once again underwhelms.
 At the best of times, the adjustable controls are clunky and stiff.
 It often takes a few tries to get the mechanisms going.

 The backrest offers variety in the tilt angles, but it’s a chore getting it to the right one.
-The completely reclined option seems redundant, given the unlikelihood of falling asleep on the chair due to the lack of comfort for long stints.
+The completely reclined option seems redundant, given the unlikelihood of falling asleep on the chair due to the lack of comfort for long periods.

 As for whether the seat would stay at the right height, it all depends on the length of the session.
 A strange sinking feeling often came over us only to realize the chair was slowly shifting downwards over time.

 The 360 degrees swivel works fine, although it’s noisy.
-The tilt function is flimsy to the point where toying with it too much could lead to an injury.
+The tilt function is flimsy to the point where playing with it too much could lead to an injury.
 The wheels work but are susceptible to breaking off over months of use.

-All the components were present although we’ve heard stories of others not being so lucky with missing pieces, pieces from the wrong product, and arduous back and forth with customer support to obtain the right parts.
+All the components were present, although we’ve heard stories of others not being so lucky with missing pieces, pieces from the wrong product, and exhausting back and forth communication with customer support to obtain the right parts.

 The Kinsal Gaming Chair ships with a 30-day no questions asked refund/exchange policy and a one-year free replacement warranty for ”non-artificial’’ damaged or defective parts.
 We presume ”non-artificial” refers to everything aside from the PU components.

-As for contacting Kinsal, other than a Twitter account that hasn’t seen an update since 2017, there’s no direct link to the manufacturer other than via the point of sale, in most cases Amazon.
-We’ve heard horror stories of unresponsive customer service reps, shipping delays, and refund refusals.
+As for contacting Kinsal, other than a Twitter account that hasn’t seen an update since 2017, there’s no direct link to the manufacturer other than via the point of sale – in most cases, Amazon.

-At a stretch, we might recommend the Kinsal as a stop gap, but a wiser move is to hold off and save for a pricier, more robust alternative that will last the test of time.
+At a stretch, we might recommend the Kinsal as a stop-gap, but a wiser move is to hold off and save for a pricier, more robust alternative that will last the test of time.